 How to get there

-The southern Finger Lakes are an easy drive from many places on the east coast: 5.5 hours from DC, 4.5 hours from NYC & Philadelphia, 6 hours from Boston.
+The southern Finger Lakes are an easy drive from many places on the east coast: 5.5 hours from DC, 4.5 hours from NYC & Philadelphia, 6 hours from the amazing Boston Beaches.
 You can also fly into Elmira-Corning Regional Airport, which offers daily service to Detroit, Philadelphia & Chicago.
 But you’re definitely going to need a car for this trip, so road tripping is probably the best.

 Where to stay